-Elucidation of drug resistant mutations of Mycobacterium tuberculosis by whole genome sequencing from North India.
+Elucidation of drug resistance mutations in Mycobacterium tuberculosis isolates from North India by whole-genome sequencing.

 Sethi S., Hao Y., Brown SM., Walker T., Yadav R., Zaman K., Aggarwal AN., Behera D.